Share this post

 Controlled studies into the effectiveness of float therapy have shown that when used as a standalone intervention, 25% of people undergoing this therapy have abstained from smoking over a period of up to 5 years.
 It has found to be even more effective when combined with weekly support groups and up to 80% of people have remained smoke free over in just over 18 months.

 The same method was applied in a problem that is even harder than smoking to solve or deal with: getting people to lose weight.
-Smoking is a relatively simple “all or nothing” behaviour pattern, while overeating is very complex.
+Smoking is a relatively simple “all or nothing” behavior pattern, while overeating is very complex.

 Float therapy combined with weight-reduction messages has been found to be very effective.
 Subjects who underwent the therapy were able to lose on average over 14 pounds over the following half a year, while those who were equally determined to lose weight, but only listened to messages, or only underwent the sensory deprivation, had lost virtually no weight after six months.